SantiagoBecerraC/E115_ExpertFinder/README.md

 # ExpertFinder

 Expert finder system using LinkedIn data, Google Scholar, PubMed, and advanced LLM techniques to process user queries and identify relevant experts across multiple domains.
-The system combines data from various professional and academic sources, using RAG (Retrieval-Augmented Generation) and clustering algorithms for effective expert search and ranking.
+The system combines data from various professional and academic sources, using RAG (Retrieval-Augmented Generation) for effective expert search and ranking.

 ## System Components